Entlebuch Cattle Dog

 Official measurements, coat, and temperament

-- Color: Tricolor (black base with symmetrical yellow-to-rust markings and white markings).
+- Coat and Color: The coat is short, close-fitting, and hard, with a tricolor pattern (black base with symmetrical yellow-to-rust markings and white markings).

 Breed Trivia